cephidstar/learn_public/BigQuery.md

 Write a script-driven BigQuery query that accepts 2 or 3 command line parameters that will become values used by a parameterized SQL statement.

-However, your script must execute without error when some or none of the parameters are provided.
+However, your script must execute without error, when some or none of the parameters are provided.
-Take some time to consider the SQL statement default behaviors when parameters are missing.
+Take some time to consider the various SQL statement default behaviors you require for each possible combination of supplied parameters.

 #### Challenge #2 ####

 BigQuery is particularly suited for storing and analyzing observability data.

-(Optional Lab) Upload and query sample event data to BigQuery and execute SQL commands
-to simulate how BigQuery might be used to manage and analyze observability event data stored in the cloud.
+In this repository's **/assets** folder, you'll find a CSV file named **eventlog.csv**.
+Use BigQuery's **ADD DATA** feature (shown below) to upload this file to create a new data table.

 ![](/assets/images/add_data.png)

- Now lets apply our script to some event data

- upload the table

- Type the SQL into the sandbox

- Create a new script with the same SQL

- Parameterize it
+The **eventlog.csv** file contains sample event data, similar to that produced by event data produced by performance monitoring applications.

+After uploading the file, consider which types of queries you might write in order to analyze this event data.
+Also consider how parameterization of your SQL could lead to

 ## Summary

+In this course you were introduced to the BigQuery enterprise data warehouse.
+BigQuery data is stored in table/column format and is accessed and   managed through standard SQL, which can be executed through BigQuery's API client libraries, built for several common languages.

+From an observability perspective, BigQuery is particularly suited for storing and analyzing observability data, such as event data produced by performance monitoring applications.
+BigQuery is highly scalable and it includes powerful features such as a high bandwidth data analysis engine, supported by machine learning.
+BigQuery also supports the monitoring of its own performance, by computing and storing metrics around the operations executed upon the data it houses.

+In this course, you'll become familiar with BigQuery through hands-on practice, by executing SQL queries in both the BigQuery SQL Workspace and through the BigQuery Cloud Shell.

+At the end of this course, you'll have had some practice with BigQuery and you'll be equipped with a sanbox to continue experimenting on your own, using the many resources that Google Cloud and other practitioners provide.

 ## Resources

+### Google Cloud and BigQuery Resources ###

+### Other Resources ###